Lockington rail accident: Description

 On 26 July 1986 the 09:33 Bridlington to Hull train, travelling at around 50 mph, struck a van at Lockington Level Crossing at around 10:00, causing the train to derail.
 The train was made up of two Diesel multiple units: a two-car Class 105 coupled to a two-car Class 114.
 The derailed train ran down the railway embankment and the front vehicle jackknifed and fell onto its side.
 The van was torn into five pieces.

 Eight train passengers and a passenger in the van were killed.
 59 people were taken to hospital, of whom 10 required further treatment.

 It is thought that the derailment was caused by one side of the bogie colliding with the van, followed by a wheel in the trailing bogie of the front carriage striking trackwork that had been damaged by the force of the initial derailment, causing the train to jump and the first carriage to separate from the trailing bogie.
 The front coach left the railway line and ran into a field, embedding itself, causing the rear of the coach to be pushed around by the rest of the train, causing it to fall on one side, and be turned around 180 degrees.

 The level crossing was an automatic type using flashing warning lights (an AOCR – automatic open crossing, remotely monitored), which had been installed in 1985/86 replacing lifting barriers operated from the adjacent signal box.

 There had been reported examples of the warning lights operating incorrectly before the accident, including the lights failing to activate or activating without enough warning time.
 The investigation concluded that the lights did operate correctly on the day of the accident.
 The driver of the van could not recall the incident; the evidence showed that the van was moving when struck, as the van was in gear.
 He was local to the area and a driver of over two decades experience, and was aware of the mode of operation of the crossing.
 The investigator concluded that on balance of probability the driver had been distracted before the crossing, causing him to miss the light signal.
+A significant factor was that he had just pulled out of the cottages adjacent to the crossing and thus did not have the long period of visibility of the red flashing lights that other road users would experience.

 The line re-opened on 29 July 1986.

 An inquest held on 25 February 1987 recorded that the persons involved in the accident died of misadventure.